fpoplawski/tripsniper/README.md

 poetry run python scripts/demo_amadeus.py
 ```

+## Getting Amadeus credentials

+Create a free account on the [Amadeus for Developers Self-Service portal](https://developers.amadeus.com/self-service).
+After registering and verifying your email, open **My Self-Service Workspace** to create an application.
+The portal will display your `API key` and `API secret` which are required to call the API.

 ## Environment Variables

 The service relies on several environment variables for external API access and